Anthony-Andrews/frCV/README.md

 # Shoutouts:
-thanks to Ethan Cui (OrcaShamu) for helping train, label, & reseach. also thanks to Rynamarole for labeling images and sleep deprivation.
+thanks to Ethan Cui (OrcaShamu) for helping train, label, & reseach. also thanks to Rynamarole for labeling.